Tango199/GettingStartedWithGit/gitCommands.md

 (every push to this branch after this inital push is just done with git push)

-So as an example of what i usually do after creating the initial project and pushing it to the server i usually do these commands in order...
+So as an example of what i usually do after creating the initial project and pushing it to the server I usually do these commands in order...

     git branch development (create a branch and call it development)